NA-MIC/ProjectWeek/PW30_2019_GranCanaria/README.md

 Do not add your name to this list - it is maintained by the organizers based on your paid registration.

 <!-- ORGANIZERS: please edit REGISTRANTS.md -->
+- The people listed below have plans to attend
 1. Ron Kikinis
 1. Steve Pieper
 1. Mike Halle